MattCBowman/Locomotive-fundamentals/README.md

   The first thing to know is i18n will look for ```default_locale``` translations if there isn't any translation for the current locale.
 In the case you want for example a backoffice in English for every locale, you don't need to add any custom translation, since it will fallback to the ```default_locale```.

-  The second thing is, in every case, you need to add the translation of your custom locale name in the ```admin_ui.LOCALE.yml``` above the others :
+  The second thing is, in every case, you need to add the translation of your custom locale name in the ```admin_ui.LOCALE.yml``` above the others:

   ```
   locales: